Chavi744/Personalizd-News-Update-Aggregator/README.md

 ## Set Up Environment Variables

--Update the .env file in news-aggregator-service directory with the following variables:
+-Create the .env file in news-aggregator-service directory with the following variables:
 ```env
 PORT=The port on which the service will run.
 NEWS_API_KEY=API key for NewsData.io.